MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/unity/moving-platform-unity.md

 ```cs
 bool supported = m_movingPlatformManager.IsSetModeSupported();
 ```
-This function will return true if the device can change modes, and false if that is not possible.
+This function will return true if the device can change modes, and false if that's not possible.
 This function does account for Mobile Device Management (MDM) policies.
-For example if MDM forces the MovingPlatformMode to "On", then this function will return false.
+For example, if MDM forces the MovingPlatformMode to "On", then this function will return false.

 ## A demo script